One of the most often requested and needed makeups on set for film and tv shows is the notorious dirt makeup. AKA the breakdown makeup.

 Using Aquacolor is a really quick way to cover a large area, too.
 You’d be surprised how well it stays in place when it’s settled into the crease of the skin.

-Another go-to method for me is the old faithful Grunge Palette and a Ve Neill Powder Brush (they’re the kind of wide-ish ones with bone-colored bristles).
-Plus a bottle of 99% alcohol, or Skin Illustrator Activator, if you have a budget 😉
+Another go-to method for me is the old faithful Skin Illustrator Grunge Palette and my all time favorite Bdellium Stipple Brush (they’re the kind of wide-ish ones with two-toned bristles).

-I basically work the alcohol into the Dark Brun (another go-to for me!) color within the palette and smoosh the brush into the skin.
+I basically work the alcohol into the Dark Brun (another go-to for me!) color within the dirt palette and smoosh the brush into the skin.
 I like to work quickly and move about on the surface of the skin.
 Not hitting everywhere, so you create a very un-uniform application.

 This helps it look more realistic and not even all over.